leandcesar/wa_me/README.rst

 Stable release
 ~~~~~~~~~~~~~~

-To install wabc, run this command in your terminal:
+To install wa_me, run this command in your terminal:

 .. code-block:: console

-    $ pip install wabc
+    $ pip install wa_me

-This is the preferred method to install wabc, as it will always install the most recent stable release.
+This is the preferred method to install wa_me, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide
 you through the process.